-Situated on the banks of the glistening Hooghly river, the city of Kolkata, formerly known as Calcutta is a delightful place to explore the exquisiteness of Indian culture.
+The city of Kolkata is situated on the banks of the glistening Hooghly river in the state of West Bengal.
+Kolkata is formerly known as Calcutta is a delightful place to explore the exquisiteness of Indian culture.

 It is also home to many great world leaders like Sri Paramhansa Yogananda and Rabindranath Tagore.
 His home has now been transformed into a museum where tourists visit to know more about this great soul.